Tape-Worm/Gorgon/README.md

 -----------

 The develop branch contains the current development version of Gorgon 4.0.
-Teh main branch contains the release version of Gorgon 3.2.
+The [main](Gorgon/tree/main) branch contains the release version of Gorgon 3.2.

 Acknowledgements
 ================